unsystemizer/misc/README.md

 If you're not an experienced Bitcoin user, you **do NOT have to use** UASF-specific install and configuration guides.

-This UASF BIP148 release is just a very slightly different Bitcoin Core - so all Bitcoin Core 0.14 install guides and tutorials apply to the UASF BIP148 version.
+This UASF BIP148 release is only slightly different Bitcoin Core; Bitcoin Core 0.14.2 install guides and tutorials apply to UASF BIP148 version.
 Use whatever Bitcoin Core 0.14 instructions you find easy to follow.

 Here's what you need to do: